Glimmer Glass Bridge: History

-The Glimmer Glass Bridge was built in 1898.
-It is a cable lift bascule bridge, using a rolling counterweight design and is technologically and historically significant as the only example of its type in New Jersey.
+The Glimmer Glass Bridge was built in 1938 and dedicated on August 13th of that year as part of Manasquan's Big Sea Day.
+It was inserted into an existing fixed timber trestle constructed circa 1888 to carry Brielle Road over the salt marsh.
+It is a cable lift Bélidor style bascule bridge, using a rolling counterweight design and is technologically and historically significant as the only example of its type in New Jersey.
 It may also be the only example in the eastern half of the United States.

 Scientific American in an 1896 issue described a recently completed nearby bridge on the Erie Railroad on its main line over Berrys Creek near Rutherford, New Jersey:

 "...although the principle behind the design is not entirely new, the Berry's Creek Bridge is the first application of this system of counter weighing for a structure of this magnitude."

 The principle is to use a curved track and rolling counterweights where the work expended in raising the leaf is equal to the energy released by the falling counterweight.
 The toe end of the movable span is linked by cables to cylindrical rolling counterweights.
 The connecting cable passes over a tower column with a curved track.
 Moving the counterweights along the curved track thus raises or lowers the bridge.
 The work expended in raising the leaf is equal to the energy released by the falling counterweight.
 The toe end of the moveable span is linked by cables to cylindrical rolling counterweights.
 The rolling counterweight single-leaf bascule bridge with a deck girder movable leaf is the only example of the late 19th-century bridge type in the state of New Jersey and possibly the entire country.
 It was, at the time, a popular design for railroads in New Jersey for spanning canals.

 The bridge has been rebuilt several times.
 The wood tower column and track were redone in 1957 and 1971, and the steel grid deck on the ca. 1950 deck girder movable span was installed in 1962.
 However, the integrity of the original design has been maintained and it operates in the original manner.

 In 2014, the bridge was damaged by an overweight truck.
 The county has since considered to replace it with a modern structure; the plan has been met with protest.